We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Diamonds are given grading reports from organizations that evaluate their quality.

-For example, the Gemological Institute of America (GIA) and American Gem Society (AGS) both provide reports that verify a diamond’s color, clarity, cut, and carat.
+For example, the Gemological Institute of America (GIA) provides reports that verify the four Cs of color, clarity, cut, and carat.

-On this report is a clarity characteristics plot, which labels the type and location of inclusions.
-It allows the buyer to know whether a diamond has etch channels, clouds, bruises, and more.
+On this report is a clarity characteristics plot, which labels the type, size, and location of inclusions.
+The buyer learns whether a diamond has etch channels, clouds, bruises, and more.

 For example, this 1.05-carat oval diamond has been graded by the GIA.
 It’s clarity is I1, which indicates it’s heavily included.